How to find us

 To and from Placencia, Belize:

 To our knowledge there are no scheduled express buses, the journey can be done by local bus to the Belize border, then take a taxi to Benque or San Ignacio, from where you board a local bus to Belmopan and then another bus to Placencia.
 The same coming from Placencia.
-Private minibus service can be arranged from La Casa De Don David to Placencia, a 5 to 6 hour journey.
-This is usually a more affordable alternative to flying.
+Private minibus service can be arranged from La Casa De Don David to Placencia, a 6 to 7 hour journey.
+This is usually a more affordable alternative to flying or taxi unless you are a group.

 Always check thoroughly that your documents are in order before and during travel.
 We have heard of visitors having trouble with rented cars at borders because of writing errors in the vehicle permits or other documents, so be sure that the VIN number, license plate, etc. is written properly to avoid delays when crossing borders.
 Verify as well that immigration and customs officials fill out documents properly upon entry/exit for each country.